Can our grandchildren help us fund the transition to net zero?

 These warnings may seem less troubling when we consider that many economists expect future generations to be far richer than the present one.
 Indeed, this is often cited in opposition to strong action on climate change: future people will be rich enough, some claim, to absorb the damage.
 That is the wrong conclusion to draw.
 If global heating proves worse than expected, future generations could end up poorer than the present generation rather than richer.
 If, on the other hand, we avert catastrophe, they should not find debt overly burdensome to pay off.
 Debt-financed mitigation is like taking out insurance at our grandchildren’s expense, reducing the risk that they will face an intolerable outcome.

 The other objection to debt-financed mitigation is practical: in the absence of time machines, each generation has only the resources presently in existence at its disposal.
 Most investment is for the benefit of the present generation.
 If we shift these investments from their current uses to mitigation, today’s people will bear the burden.
 It is impossible, so the argument goes, to transfer the mitigation burden to future generations.
 Moreover, some may fear that ambitious spending on mitigation could fuel inflation.

 "Debt-financed mitigation is like taking out insurance at our grandchildren’s expense, reducing the risk that they will face an intolerable outcome."

 That goes not only for Switzerland but also for the rest of the industrialized world.
 By far the greatest difference these states can make is in pioneering the development of cheap, clean energy.
 Future citizens should not object to debt financing that both helps the world avoid global heating and gives their own states a technological head-start.
 Like fascism in the 1940s, global heating confronts the world with a threat that could prove catastrophic.
 We were not afraid to run deficits to meet it then.
-We should not hesitate to do so now.
+States that can should not hesitate to do so now.